Yusaku-Kato/BiFuzz/README.md

 10. Empty Assets/Logs and run the scene.
 Test results will be saved as a CSV file in Assets/Logs.

 # Directory Structure
+BiFuzz
+├── Play_Style_A
+│   └── Assets
+│       ├── BiFuzz
+│       └── Logs
+└── Play_Style_B
+    └── Assets
+        ├── BiFuzz
+        └── Logs

+Each of 'Play_Style_A' and 'Play_Style_B' is an independent Unity project.
+The 'BiFuzz' directory under the 'Assets' directory contains the scripts that make up BiFuzz, and the 'Logs' directory stores the execution results.

 # Screencast
 [URL]("URL")